nikrays/zapret2/docs/manual.en.md

 - arg: [standard ipfrag](#standard-ipfrag)
 - arg: [standard reconstruct](#standard-reconstruct)
 - arg: [standard rawsend](#standard-rawsend)
-- arg: pos - a comma-separated list of [markers](#markers) — split points.
+- arg: pos - a comma-separated list of [markers](#markers) - split points.
 Default is "2".
-- arg: seqovl - marker — an offset relative to the current sequence to create an additional part of the segment extending to the left.
+- arg: seqovl - marker - an offset relative to the current sequence to create an additional part of the segment extending to the left.
 - arg: seqovl_pattern - the [blob](#blob-transmission) used to fill the seqovl.
 Default is 0x00.
 - arg: blob - replace the current payload with the specified [blob](#blob-transmission).
 - arg: optional - skip the operation if a blob is specified but missing.
 If seqovl_pattern is specified but missing, use the 0x00 pattern.
 - arg: nodrop - disable issuing a VERDICT_DROP.
 - default payload filter - "known"

-Similar to [multisplit](#multisplit), but segments are sent in reverse order—from the last to the first.
+Similar to [multisplit](#multisplit), but segments are sent in reverse order-from the last to the first.

 The seqovl technique works differently in this case.
 It is applied to the second segment in the original sequence (the penultimate one sent). seqovl can be a marker.
 For example, you can set a split at "midsld" and set seqovl to "midsld-1". seqovl must be smaller than the first segment in the original sequence (the last one sent); otherwise, the condition is recognized as invalid and seqovl is cancelled.